ROBERT SIEGEL, HOST:

-TAYLOR: Well, it's a little bit of both, but there's no question as to the decline of the Latinos that has driven this crossover, and that is the result of a very sour economy in this country.
-Jobs have been the - tend to be the magnet for immigrants from all places in the world - increased border enforcement, increased deportation policies, et cetera.
+TAYLOR: Well, it's a little bit of both.
+But there's no question it's the decline of the Latinos that has driven this crossover.
+And that is the result of a very sour economy in this country.
+Jobs have been the - tend to be the magnet for immigrants from all places in the world - increased border enforcement, increased deportation policies, etc.

 Nonetheless, Asian immigration has continued to go up.
 It's over 400,000 a year.
 It's now 36, 37 percent of all new immigrants are Asian, whereas about 31 percent are Hispanic, and smaller percentages are white and black.
 So it's been an important crossover that has sort of occurred under the radar screen.
 So much of our public debate over immigration has focused on illegal immigration, which is mostly associated with Hispanics.

 SIEGEL: And Asian immigration is not so illegal?
 It's overwhelmingly legal - or no?

 TAYLOR: Of the illegal immigrants in this country, we estimate 10 or 11 percent are Asian.
 Of Asian immigrants, perhaps 13, 15 percent are here illegally.
 Most of them are here as visa over-stayers rather than illegal border crossers.

 SIEGEL: When you say Asian, what nationalities are you talking about?

 TAYLOR: We're talking about more than 20 nationalities.
 We're talking about South Asia, the Far East.
 But the six biggest countries of origin are Japan, China, Korea, India, the Philippines and Vietnam.
 If you add those together, it's about 83, 85 percent of the Asian population here.

 SIEGEL: And when you look at that broader group of immigrants from all of those countries combined, how do they compare in terms of - say, education or family structure, to the U.S. population at large?